MaheshKumarsg036/NeuroClear/README.md

 ### Design Rationale

 **Why Multi-Agent Architecture?**
-- **Modularity**: Each accessibility mode is self-contained—adding a new cognitive profile requires only registering a new agent
+- **Modularity**: Each accessibility mode is self-contained—adding a new cognitive profile requires only registering a new agent.
-- **Maintainability**: Prompt templates and guardrails are isolated per agent
+- **Maintainability**: Prompt templates and guardrails are isolated per agent.
-- **Scalability**: Agents can be independently optimized or replaced without affecting others
+- **Scalability**: Agents can be independently optimized or replaced without affecting others.
-- **Testability**: Each agent can be tested in isolation with mode-specific evaluation criteria
+- **Testability**: Each agent can be tested in isolation with mode-specific evaluation criteria.

 **Why Google Gemini?**
-- Native JSON output support reduces parsing errors
+- Native JSON output support reduces parsing errors.
-- Strong instruction-following capabilities for complex rewriting tasks
+- Strong instruction-following capabilities for complex rewriting tasks.
-- Fast response times suitable for interactive applications
+- Fast response times suitable for interactive applications.
-- Cost-effective compared to competitive models
+- Cost-effective compared to competitive models.

 **Why Cloud Run?**
-- Zero-configuration autoscaling based on request volume
+- Zero-configuration autoscaling based on request volume.
-- Pay-per-use pricing ideal for variable workloads
+- Pay-per-use pricing ideal for variable workloads.
-- Seamless integration with Google Cloud ecosystem
+- Seamless integration with Google Cloud ecosystem.
-- Built-in HTTPS and container orchestration
+- Built-in HTTPS and container orchestration.

 ---